The Ultimate Guide to User Acceptance Testing (UAT)

 Check it out in action:

-Early during UAT testing, this means our CEO and the rest of the team.
+Early during UAT testing, we have our CEO and the rest of the non-developer team give early feedback via this widget.

 They know what the new feature does, but they haven’t operated this version of our app yet.